-In appointing Mr. Atkins, Durham School has clearly set its sights on establishing a school that competes with other international off-shoots of UK public schools - in line with the Repton schools in Dubai and Abu Dhabi and Brighton Colleges in Dubai, Abu Dhabi and Al Ain, Cranleigh Abu Dhabi and the latest brand - the Royal Grammar School Guildford in Dubai.
+In appointing Mr. Atkins, Durham School set its sights on establishing a school that competes with other international off-shoots of UK public schools - in line with the Repton schools in Dubai and Abu Dhabi and Brighton Colleges in Dubai, Abu Dhabi and Al Ain, Cranleigh Abu Dhabi and the latest brand - the Royal Grammar School Guildford in Dubai.

 The Dubai school, in common with the UK school, offers the English National Curriculum, starting with the Early Years Foundation Stage for children joining FS.
 Students are expected to enter for GCSE and A Level examinations in the Secondary and Sixth Form stages of their education.

 In terms of expectations and well-being, the school states that "from our EYFS classes right through to 6th Form, we work on positive mind sets, constructive feedback, mentoring through our total commitment to outstanding pastoral care, house systems and student counselling.
 We celebrate each individual and their achievements and we challenge our students to work hard, try their best and be positive about themselves."